MichalMroz21/Battle-Ships/README.md

-<p>This project is a simple Battleship game with some interesting rules.</p>
+<h3>This project is a simple Battleship game with some interesting rules.</h3>

 To play the game specific commands have to be written to console.